PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 future `_absolute_final_affine_post_add_stats` assignment.
 The first pre-terminal call retains its existing staged target and the intervening very-late call remains an expression.

+That absolute-final third call now assigns its unchanged raw result to `_absolute_final_affine_post_add_stats`.
+It remains observation-only and is followed directly by `_absolute_final_instancenorm_post_bias_stats`.
+The first call retains `_pre_terminal_affine_post_add_stats`, and the second very-late call remains an expression.
+No tensor-count proxy, reconciliation consumer, pass invocation, or graph traversal is added.